roeap/flight-sql-client-node/README.md

 A client library for interacting with [Arrow Flight SQL] enabled databases from Node.js.

-This library provides a thin wrapper aroung the flight-sql client implementatiuon from the [arrow-flight] crate.
+This library provides a thin wrapper around the flight-sql client implementation in the [arrow-flight] crate.
 Node bindings are created with the help of [napi-rs].

 ## Usage